One of the most usual phobias of people is the fear of needles.

 3. How deeply do they penetrate the body?

 According to Chinese Medicine, Qi flows in a specific depth in the body, which varies according to the anatomy.
 That means that every acupuncture point has a different depth to it.
 In acupuncture we measure with cuns.
 A cun is different for every person and has to do with their anatomy.
-As a general rule, one cun is about the same width as the interphalangeal joint of the thumb (knuckle).
-For most points, the needle goes deep 0.5 to 1 cun.
+As a general rule, one cun is about the same width as the interphalangeal joint of the thumb (knuckle). ΅When an acupuncturist is using the Primary channels, in most points the needle goes .5 to 1 cun deep.

 4. How long do they stay in for?